Shame on Dry Land: Production

 In 2019, the project was announced to participate at the Berlinale Co-Production Market, under the working title From Malta to Oblivion.
 In August 2022, it was announced that LevelK would handle the film's international sales.
 The principal photography took place entirely in Malta in 2022.

 Release

 Shame on Dry Land had its world premiere at the 2023 Toronto International Film Festival on 11 September, competing for the Platform Prize.
 The film was released in Swedish cinema on 24 November 2023.

 Reception

-Kurt Halfyard of Screen Anarchy gave the film a positive review, calling it "hat rare bird of sensual fusion of commercial Hollywood and European arthouse sensibilities".
+Kurt Halfyard of Screen Anarchy gave the film a positive review, calling it "that rare bird of sensual fusion of commercial Hollywood and European arthouse sensibilities".
 Elena Lazic of Cineuropa praised its "frenetic visual style" and exploration of Dimman's psychological makeup, writing that it " calls back to 1970s neo-noir American films".

 Accolades

 Shame on Dry Land led the nominations of 59th Guldbagge Awards with nine.